autonomys/subspace-docs/versioned_docs/version-latest/learn/monitoring.md

 sudo cp prometheus.yml /etc/prometheus/
 sudo chown prometheus:prometheus /etc/prometheus/prometheus.yml
 ```

+---

 ### Prometheus.yml on a Prometheus Server
-(with the job for scraping Subspace node added)
+(incorporating the job for scraping the Subspace node)

+To edit the Prometheus configuration file:

 ```bash
 sudo vi /etc/prometheus/prometheus.yml
 ```

-Copy these lines to the file:
+Copy and paste these lines into the file:

 ```bash
 global: